nicojanssens/1tp/README.md

   * `turnPassword` (mandatory): user password to access TURN server
   * `turnProtocol` (optional): transport protocol to interact with TURN server -- default is UDP, see example for using TCP instead
   * `signaling` (mandatory): specify which signaling server to use (loopback or [1tp-registrar](https://github.com/MicroMinion/1tp-registrar)).
 When using [1tp-registrar](https://github.com/MicroMinion/1tp-registrar)), you need to specify the URL of the server

+  `onetp.transports.webrtc` also requires to specify what `signaling` server to use.
+Additionally, this transports accepts all [simple-peer](https://github.com/feross/simple-peer) (data channel) options.

 When creating a server instance without specifying which transports to use, 1tp
   * always activates TCP and UDP transports, and